IBM/cpdctl/README_command_reference.md

 `--authorization-variables` (generic map)
 :   Authorization variables for the environment.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--authorization-variables=@path/to/file.json`.

 `--compute-specification` (generic map)
 :   Compute specification of the environment.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--compute-specification=@path/to/file.json`.

 `--description` (string)
 :   Description of the environment.